Guidelines for computer research

 This site uses these techniques in syntax examples and in its discussion of query formulation.
 This should simplify things and reduce the learning curve if you use multiple platforms.

 Full text cases are long documents.
 Using AND as a connector means the words could appear anywhere in the document.
-Your relevancy will be greatly improved by looking for terms within a sentence, paragraph, or certain number of words of each other.
+Your relevancy when conducting Boolean searches will be greatly improved by looking for terms within a sentence, paragraph, or certain number of words of each other.
 This is referred to as a proximity connector.

 duty /p consult looks for these terms in the same paragraph